 Once you’ve cleaned with vinegar or another cleaner, you can place bay leaves or mint leaves placed around the RV as a non-toxic, completely natural ant deterrent.

-If you’ve got a severe any infestation, the leaves likely won’t be enough.
+If you’ve got a severe ant infestation, the leaves likely won’t be enough.
 You’ll need to use the leaves in combination with cleaning and possibly other methods of ridding your RV of ants, depending on the extent of the problem.

-Boric Acid or Diatomaceous Earth+ Sugar
+Boric Acid or Diatomaceous Earth + Sugar/Honey

 Now we’re moving on to a few heavier hitters that aren’t as completely natural and non-toxic, so be aware of that as we move forward with more serious solutions.

-One way to use it to get rid of ants is to combine a teaspoon of boric acid with 4 teaspoons of sugar in hot water.
+Boric acid combined with sugar or honey is a suggestion we’ve seen repeatedly.
+One way to use it to get rid of ants is to combine a teaspoon of boric acid with 4 teaspoons of sugar/honey in hot water.

-Mix the boric acid with the sugar first, and then dissolve in about a cup of hot water.
-Stir until the mixture is dissolved, and then douse cotton balls with the mixture and place outside (near nests especially) and, if necessary, inside your RV.
+Mix the boric acid with the sugar/honey first, and then dissolve it in about a cup of hot water.
+Stir until the mixture is dissolved, and then douse cotton balls with the mixture and place outside (near nests, especially) and, if necessary, inside your RV.
+This will kill ants and also deter them from setting up shop in your rig.

 Combat Max Ant Killing Bait Stations